rootstrap/android-base-compose/core/domain/src/main/README.md

 ## Models

-This package contains the data models used across the app.
+This package contains the models used across the app.
 These are simple Kotlin data classes that represent the core entities in the app.

 Examples: